-Before you or your child can participate in classes, we will have you fill out a registration form.
+Before you, your child, or your family as a whole can participate in classes, we will have you fill out a registration form.
 There is no commitment at this point, it is just a way for us to have a signed statement of participation.
 After you have given consent for participation, we will allow you to join in class during the trial membership!

-The first week of your trial lessons are free of charge.
+We begin your trial with an introductory class free of charge.
+This will get you information about our school, the instructors, rules & policies, and start learning some techniques.
+After the introductory class, the first full class can be atteneded for free.
 We do this as a courtesy to all new students to let them decide if that initial interest in martial arts training with us fits their desires.
 We suggest loose-fitting, light-weight clothing.
 A t-shirt and sweat pants are common attire for the first few classes.
-After that first week has gone by, you can either sign up for a full trial membership or jump right on in to the main program!
+Once those classes have gone by, you can either sign up for a the trial membership or jump right on in to the main program!
 We have a number of options for enrollment when that time comes.

 The First Weeks of Class

 The first week or two of classes can be a little unsettling to some people that don't have any experience in a Korean martial art.
 We use Korean commands throughout our classes, and when you don't know what you are doing or what the commands mean, it's easy to become frustrated.
 Each of us were beginners at one time and we understand and will help you become more comfortable in class.
 Our instructors will often also use English in class while new students are learning the commands.